exu/go-workshops/README.md

-There is no README.md for ([code for: Fullstack Json Event Stream](https://github.com/exu/go-workshops/tree/master/530-fullstack-json-event-stream)) use %!s(MISSING) link to follow code examples
+There is no README.md for Fullstack Json Event Stream use ([code for: Fullstack Json Event Stream](https://github.com/exu/go-workshops/tree/master/530-fullstack-json-event-stream)) link to follow code examples